1. Home

 Local Utility Rebates

 When going solar in Massachusetts, you may qualify for a variety of solar installation rebates dependent on your home’s location and electricity utility.
-As small municipal utilities (also known as “munis”) supply 13% of MA’s electricity across 50 different communities, individual rebates are extremely localized and vary in value across the state.
+Small municipal utilities (also known as “munis”) supply 13% of MA’s electricity across 50 different communities.
+Individual rebates are extremely localized and vary in value across the state.

-For example, those lucky enough to live in beautiful Concord, MA can receive a one-time $650 per kW rebate (up to $3,125) for installing solar panels and connecting them to the grid.
+For example, customers of Concord Municipal Light Plant can receive a one-time $650 per kilowatt rebate (up to $3,125) for installing solar panels and connecting them to the grid.

 Like with net metering policies, more information about local solar rebates from MA’s municipal utilities can be found by contacting your electricity provider directly, or visiting their website.